comagnan/cv/english.md

 - Lead a team of four developers using Scrum methodology, highlighting each member's strength
 - Manage product teams, for example during the development of a new metadata discovery functionality
-- Transfer knowledge on our products, establish feedback loops, d post-mortems, with the goal of continuous progress
+- Transfer knowledge on our products, establish feedback loops, drive post-mortems, with the goal of continuous progress
-- Overhaul our processes for deployment, validation and monitoring, and doing so improve the quality of Coveo services both within and outside the team
+- Overhaul our processes for deployment, validation and monitoring, and doing so enhance the quality of Coveo services both within and outside the team

 `2017-21`
 __Coveo ~ Developer, Connectors Infrastructure__